Skip to main content

-Dockerfile.
-This file contains a list of instructions to initialize the container, copy our local project files into it, install dependencies, and starts the application.
+To containerize the application, define a Dockerfile.
+It lists the instructions to initialize the container, copy your local project files into it, install dependencies, and start the application.

 Dockerfile